rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 The SSSR Problem
 ================

 As others have ranted about with more energy and eloquence than I intend to, the definition of a molecule's smallest set of smallest rings is not unique.
 In some high symmetry molecules, a “true” SSSR will give results that are unappealing.
 For example, the SSSR for cubane only contains 5 rings, even though there are “obviously” 6.
 This problem can be fixed by implementing a *small* (instead of *smallest*) set of smallest rings algorithm that returns symmetric results.
 This is the approach that we took with the RDKit.

-Because it is sometimes useful to be able to count how many SSSR rings are present in the molecule, there is a GetSSSR function, but this only returns the SSSR count, not the potentially non-unique set of rings.
+Because it is sometimes useful to be able to count how many SSSR rings are present in the molecule, there is a :api:`rdkit.Chem.rdmolops.GetSSSR` function, but this only returns the SSSR count, not the potentially non-unique set of rings.

 List of Available Descriptors